Early on a Wednesday morning, I heard an anguished cry—then silence.

 “What is this mess?” she said.
 Her pupils flicked as she scanned the page, the screen reflected in her eyes.

-“Oh my god,” she murmured, as though I wasn’t standing there to hear.
+“Oh my God,” she murmured, as though I wasn’t standing there to hear.
 “He never did an exam.”

-The male doctor had prescribed the standard treatment for kidney stones—Dilauded for the pain, a CT scan to confirm the presence of the stones.
+The male doctor had prescribed the standard treatment for kidney stones—Dilaudid for the pain, a CT scan to confirm the presence of the stones.
 In all the hours Rachel spent under his care, he’d never checked back after his initial visit.
 He was that sure.
 As far as he was concerned, his job was done.

 If Rachel had been alone, with no one to agitate for her care, there’s no telling how long she might have waited.

 It was almost another hour before we got the CT results.
 But when they came, they changed everything.

 “She has a large mass in her abdomen,” the female doctor said.
 “We don’t know what it is.”

 That’s when we lost it.
 Not just because our minds filled then with words such as tumor and cancer and malignant.
 Not just because Rachel had gone half crazy with the waiting and the pain.
 It was because we’d asked to wait our turn all through the day—longer than a standard office shift—only to find out that we’d been an emergency all along.